Sara Sampaio: Personal life

 In a 2015 interview with Vogue, Sampaio discussed being photographed nude, which she said she found empowering, and her view of modeling more generally as a form of artistic expression.
 In the interview, she says "At the end of the day, we were born naked, and that's the way we are gonna go".
 However, in October 2017 she accused Lui magazine of sexual harassment and bullying her into posing nude for their cover when she requested that her contract stipulate a no-nudity clause.
 Sampaio has also spoken out against body-shaming stating that "everybody is different and every metabolism is different".
 The model was part of Victoria’s Secret’s "A Body for Everybody" campaign.

 Health

-Sampaio has stated on Instagram that she suffers from trichotillomania.
+Sampaio has stated on Instagram that she has trichotillomania.
 She was praised by fans and the media for raising awareness of the little-known condition and has received many messages of support from fellow sufferers.

 Relationships

 She was in a relationship with entrepreneur Oliver Ripley from 2015 to 2020.

 From April 2022 to early 2023, she was in a relationship with American producer Zac Frognowski.
-Since July 2023, she has been in a relationship with Ray Nicholson, son of actor Jack Nicholson.
+From July 2023 to December 2025, she was in a relationship with Ray Nicholson, son of actor Jack Nicholson.